 The ones that love it when you drop a potato, it rolls to the deepest, darkest fathoms of your pantry, and it gets kicked into the back behind your buckets of dry goods?

-Yeah…those gnats or flies or whatever they are.
-They’re awful.
+Yeah…those gnats or flies or whatever they are: they’re awful.
 It took a few tries, but I finally found a remedy that gets rid of them.

 First, the biology lesson:

-There’s always a question about what fly/gnat you have in your kitchen.
+There’s always a question about what kind of fly/gnat you have in your kitchen.
 To me, it’s a general answer.
 It’s flying and a pain in my butt, thus, it dies.
 But here is a better way to know what the general tiny flying creatures are: